OriolFilter/Istio_Examples/NEW/01-Getting_Started/04-hello_world_1_service_2_deployments_managed_version_foo_namespace/README.md

 # Description

-Based on the [previous example](../02-hello_world_1_service_2_deployments_unmanaged), where we created 2 deployments under the same service, we will attribute different tags to each Deployment, and afterwards, through the usage of a [DestinationRule](#destinationrule), internationally target the desired backend to route the traffic towards it.
+Based on the [previous example](../03-hello_world_1_service_2_deployments_managed_version), we create the previous deployments in a different namespace than the Istio VirtualService object, in this case we create them in the namespace `foo`.

 This is example is based on the following post regarding [canary deployments on Istio](https://istio.io/latest/blog/2017/0.1-canary/).

 This example configures:

     Generic Kubernetes resources:
+    - 1 Namespace
     - 1 Service
     - 2 Deployments